weiznich/diesel-custom-type/README.md

 Small utility crate to allow the usage of custom types with diesel.
 This crate allows to add all needed trait implementations with a few lines of code

+# This crate is deprecated

+Use diesel's buildin support for custom types instead.
+For an example [see this testcase](https://github.com/diesel-rs/diesel/blob/master/diesel_tests/tests/custom_types.rs)

 ## Example
 ```rust
 #[macro_use]